 The film turned out to be a highly accurate representation of history, mainly because of the studio's fear of lawsuits.
 Alvin C. York and several of the townsmen in Tennessee, including the pastor who counseled him, refused to sign releases unless the film was portrayed accurately.

 The scene where Alvin becomes converted because of the bolt of lightning was an invention of the screenwriters.
-In reality he was converted from his hard-drinking, roustabout ways to a Sunday-school teacher by his wife, and it was a longer and less dramatic process.
+In reality Alvin C. York was converted from his hard-drinking, roustabout ways to a Sunday-school teacher by his wife, and it was a longer and less dramatic process, unsuitable for a film depiction.

 The original film included a scene that featured the dance Alvin and Gracie were going to.
 It was cut in the theatrical release but the York family still has a copy of the movie with that deleted scene.